jforday12/ColourMazeBot/README.md

 ### Reverse movement ###

 In handeling reverse movement as stated in the memory function most colours can be handled by executing their complementary colours.
-However, for reverse Yellow and reverse Pink this is not possible.
-Thus two new move functions our created that do the opposite of these cards as shown below:
+However, for  Yellow ,Pink, Light Blue and orange this is not possible.
+Regarrding first Yellow and Pink two new move functions our created that do the opposite of these cards as shown below:

 	void ReverseYellow(struct DC_motor *mL,struct DC_motor *mR){
 	    reverseDetect(&motorL, &motorR);